climlab/climlab-cam3-radiation/README.md

 ## Version history

-- Version 0.3 (February 2025) modernizes the build system for this package can run on Python 3.12 and above.
+- Version 0.3.1 (February 2025) modernizes the build system for this package can run on Python 3.12 and above.
 The build now uses [meson](https://mesonbuild.com/).

+This version also uses gridpoint-specific values of the input parameter `eccf` (solar irradiance factor), consistent with recent changes in climlab-rrtmg.
 - Version 0.2 is the first public release (April 2022).
 The Python wrapper code has been extracted from [climlab v0.7.13](https://github.com/brian-rose/climlab/releases/tag/v0.7.13).